krdeepakjha/HackathonDoc/04_SetupWebsite.md

 ```

 ```
-Where did i do this Login before?
+Run on ubuntu-latest
+Then check out the Repository
+The `node-version` should be "10.x"
 ```

 ```
 azure/webapps-deploy@v2

-Needs the `app-name` and a package location.
+Needs the `app-name` and a `package` location.
 Where did i store the webapps Name again?
 ```
 # 2. Run your Pipeline